jignect-21/githubLearning/README.md

 ## Day 3
 I am learning how to use branches in Git.

-This line will cause conflict.
+This line will cause conflict.123456789